DrFriedParts/Neuro-Sand-Cube/README.md

 Similarly, if a client is not listed in any ```from:``` field, then *all* inputs are accepted from it.
 Same reason.

+If an input is sent by a client that is not one of the supported input commands (eg restart_map) it can still be routed to other clients if specified in the above configuration.

 # OUTPUTS

 Response format for data outputs is typically: